pzmicer/validator/README.md

 ```
 Make shure that following environment variables are set in the `.env` file before you execute the command above:
 ```
-DATABASE_URL=         ...
+DATABASE_URL=         ... // postgres://USER:PASSWORD@HOST/DATABASE (for docker compose HOST should be **db**)
-SERVER_PORT=          ...
+SERVER_PORT=          ... // default is 8080
-SERVER_HOST=          ...
+SERVER_HOST=          ... // should be 0.0.0.0 for docker compose, otherwise can be 127.0.0.1

 POSTGRES_PASSWORD=    ... // for docker compose only
 POSTGRES_USER=        ... // for docker compose only
 POSTGRES_DB=          ... // for docker compose only
 ```

 The server accepts POST requests at `/data` endpoint with body in XML format.
-BadRequest can be returned if `<type>` and `<str_field2>` are not specified.
+BadRequest can be returned if `<type>` and `<str_field2>` tags are not specified.
 Another validations should pass and reusults should be inserted into the database.

 ### TODO List